 This may be an appropriate time to review your Will and estate planning, particularly from the standpoint of the change in the federal estate tax exclusion, the widening of the gap of such exclusion from state exemptions and the enhanced opportunities for lifetime planning.

-If you have any questions regarding this Client Advisory or wish to discuss any of the matters covered, please be in touch with Martin Zelner at (917) 512-4332 or at firstname.lastname@example.org.
+If you have any questions regarding this Client Advisory or wish to discuss any of the matters covered, please be in touch with Martin Zelner at (646) 355-1648 or at [email protected].

 The purpose of this Client Advisory is to inform clients and other interested parties of changes in the tax laws which may affect their personal planning.
 This Client Advisory does not constitute legal advice or an opinion.
 This document was neither written nor intended by Martin Zelner, Martin Zelner, P.C., or Cox Padmore Skolnik & Shakarchy LLP to be used, and cannot be used, by any taxpayer for the purpose of avoiding tax penalties that may be imposed on the taxpayer.